stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ```
 00000010 <get_x_addr>:
-  10:	19 60 00 00 	l.movhi r11,0x0
-			10: R_OR1K_TLS_LE_AHI16	.LANCHOR0
+  10:	19 60 [00 00] 	l.movhi r11,[0x0]    # 10: R_OR1K_TLS_LE_AHI16	.LANCHOR0
   14:	e1 6b 50 00 	l.add r11,r11,r10
   18:	44 00 48 00 	l.jr r9
-  1c:	9d 6b 00 00 	l.addi r11,r11,0
-			1c: R_OR1K_TLS_LE_LO16	.LANCHOR0
+  1c:	9d 6b [00 00] 	 l.addi r11,r11,[0]  # 1c: R_OR1K_TLS_LE_LO16	.LANCHOR0
 ```

 #### Code Sequence (x86_64)

 ```
 0000000000000010 <get_x_addr>:
-  10:	64 48 8b 04 25 00 00	mov    %fs:0x0,%rax
+  10:	64 48 8b 04 25 00 00 00 00  mov    %fs:0x0,%rax
-  17:	00 00
-  19:	48 05 00 00 00 00    	add    $0x0,%rax
-			1b: R_X86_64_TPOFF32	x
+  19:	48 05 [00 00 00 00]    	    add    $0x0,%rax  # 1b: R_X86_64_TPOFF32	x
   1f:	c3                   	    retq
 ```

 ## Relocation Relaxation

 As some TLS access methods are more efficient than others we would like to choose the best method for each variable access.
 However, we don't always know where a variable will come from until link time.

 On some architectures the linker will rewrite the TLS access code sequence to change to a more efficient access model, this is called relaxation.

-One time of relaxation performed by the linker is GD to IE relaxation.
-During compile time GD relocation may be choosen for `extern` variables.
+One type of relaxation performed by the linker is GD to IE relaxation.
+During compile time GD relocation may be chosen for `extern` variables.
 However, during link time the variable may be in the same module i.e. not a shared object which would require GD access.